Martin JRM Mars: Civilian use

-In 1959, the remaining four Mars aircraft were to be sold for scrap, but a Canadian company, Forest Industries Flying Tankers (FIFT), was formed and bid for the aircraft and a large spares inventory.
-The company represented a consortium of British Columbia forest companies, and the sale was completed in December 1959.
+In 1959, the remaining four Mars flying boats were to be sold for scrap.
+However, a Canadian company, Forest Industries Flying Tankers (FIFT), was formed and bid for the Mars as well as the sizable inventory of spares for the type.
+The company, which represented a consortium of British Columbia forest companies, was successful, the sale being completed in December 1959.
 The four aircraft were flown to Fairey Aviation at Victoria, British Columbia, for conversion into water bombers.
-The conversion involved the installation of a 7200 USgal plywood tank in the cargo bay with retractable pick-up scoops to allow uploading of water while taxiing – 27 t could be taken on board in 22 seconds.
-Later some of the hull fuel tanks were replaced with water tanks.
+This conversion process involved the installation of a 7200 USgal plywood tank in the cargo bay with retractable pick-up scoops to allow uploading of water while taxiing – 27 t could be taken on board in 22 seconds.
+Other changes included the removal of surplus military apparatus and the installation of overhauled R-3350-24WA engines.
+Later on, some of the hull fuel tanks were replaced with water tanks.